gnzlbg/static_vector/README.md

 - `stack_vector`: to denote that the elements can be stored on the stack.
 Is confusing since the elements can be on the stack, the heap, or the static memory segment.
 It also has a resemblance with `std::stack`.

+@LEWG/LWG: Could you have a poll about these names and let me know which one you prefer?

 ## <a id="EXTENSIONS"></a>4.7 Future extensions